-Therefore, through this IUP the Mississippi Department of Environmental Quality (MDEQ) intends to apply for both the FY-22 Annual/Base CWSRF cap grant and the FY-22 BIL Supplemental General cap grant, but will delay obligation of the associated funds and implementation of the new affordability criteria and BABA requirements until the FY-23 funding cycle (beginning October 1, 2022).
-This will allow adequate time for outreach to communities throughout the state regarding the additional loan/subsidy funding and requirements, and for potential applicants and their consulting engineers to complete the facilities planning and application processes required to secure that funding.
-Accordingly, MDEQ will request that the payment schedules for both FY-22 CWSRF capitalization grants (Annual/Base and Supplemental General) be extended to the maximum eighth (8th) quarter after award, with the understanding that the FY-23 IUP will contain more specifics and detailed explanations regarding how, and to which projects, the associated funds will be obligated.
-MDEQ understands that EPA may condition or limit payment on those cap grant awards until the required details are submitted in the FY-23 IUP.
+Therefore, through the FY-22 IUP the Mississippi Department of Environmental Quality (MDEQ) applied for both the FY-22 Annual/Base CWSRF cap grant and the FY-22 BIL Supplemental General cap grant, but delayed obligation of the associated funds and implementation of the new affordability criteria and BABA requirements until the FY-23 funding cycle (beginning October 1, 2022).
+This allowed more time for outreach to communities throughout the state regarding the additional loan/subsidy funding and requirements, and for potential applicants and their consulting engineers to complete the facilities planning and application processes required to secure funding.

+Through this (the FY-23) IUP MDEQ will apply for both the FY-23 Annual/Base CWSRF cap grant and the FY-23 BIL Supplemental General cap grant.
+MDEQ intends to obligate all of those funds, as well as the carried over FY-22 Annual/Base and the FY-22 BIL Supplemental General CWSRF cap grant funds in FY-23 as reflected later in this IUP.

-It should be noted that the FY-23 and After Planning List beginning on Page 13 of this IUP, includes numerous projects totaling over \$1.4 billion which have expressed interest in future WPCRLF funding, and many of which have already completed the facilities planning process.
-MDEQ anticipates that many of these, as well as additional projects not currently listed, will be pursuing loan/subsidy awards in FY-23.
-Though the actual resulting demand is not currently known, there is certainly a potential FY-23 demand far in excess of the FY-22 cap grant and state match funds, as well as any FY-23 cap grant and state match funds.
-As that demand becomes more developed, the projects/details will be appropriately reflected in the Priority List in the FY-23 IUP.
+It should be noted that the FY-24 and After Planning List beginning on Page 12 of this IUP, includes numerous projects totaling over \$1.5 billion which have expressed interest in future WPCRLF funding, and many of which have already completed the facilities planning process.
+MDEQ anticipates that many of these, as well as additional projects not currently listed, will be pursuing loan/subsidy awards in FY-24.
+Though the actual resulting demand is not currently known, there is certainly a potential future demand far in excess of the FY-23 cap grant and state match funds, as well as any projected future cap grant and state match funds.
+As that demand becomes more developed, the projects/details will be appropriately reflected in the Priority Lists in future IUPs.